MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3550-Direct-Single-Family-Housing-Loans-Grants/subpart-B-Section-502-Origination/section-3550.54.md

 (iv) Assets that are part of the business, trade, or farming operation of any member of the household who is actively engaged in such operation;

+(v) Amounts in voluntary retirement plans such as individual retirement accounts (IRAs), 401(k) plans, and Keogh accounts (except at the time interest assistance is initially granted);

-(v) The value of an irrevocable trust fund or any other trust over which no member of the household has control.
+(vi) The value of an irrevocable trust fund or any other trust over which no member of the household has control;

+(vii) Cash value of life insurance policies;

+(viii) The value of tax advantaged college savings plans (529 plan, Coverdell Education Savings Account, etc.);

+(ix) The value of tax advantaged health or medical savings or spending accounts; and

+(x) Other amounts deemed by the Agency not to constitute net family assets.

 [61 FR 59779, Nov.
 22, 1996, as amended at 67 FR 78329, Dec.
-24, 2002]
+24, 2002; 84 FR 29038, June 21, 2019]